circuit/circuit-api/README.md

     bower install

-## Playing With Your Element
+## Playing with the element

-If you wish to work on your element in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep your element's bower dependencies in line.
+If you wish to work on this or any other element in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep your element's bower dependencies in line.
 You can install it via: